The Indianapolis “World’s Largest Christmas Tree” is 284 feet tall. But, the Christmas tree is actually not a Christmas tree…

-On our way to Michigan, we spent a night in a hotel in downtown Indianapolis.
-Since we didn’t have a chance to do anything “Christmasy” at home before we left, we thought we would stop in Indianapolis and visit “World’s Largest Christmas Tree”.
+The “World’s Largest Christmas Tree” was a must-see on our way to Michigan, we spent a night in a hotel in downtown Indianapolis.
+Since we didn’t have a chance to do anything “Christmasy” at home before we left, we thought we would stop in Indianapolis and visit its amazing circle of lights.
 You can read the interesting history about it here.

 The “Christmas Tree”